The-Night-Watch/pastel-dark-syntax/README.md

 # pastel-dark-syntax

-> A calming syntax theme.
-Inspired by Base16 Eighties
+A calming syntax theme.
+Inspired by Chris Kempson's [Base16 Eighties](https://github.com/chriskempson/base16).

+The font used in the preview is [Range Mono](https://www.myfonts.com/fonts/griffin-moore/range-mono/).

 ## Install